OPR-group-BNITM/vimop/README.md

 description: "Human (GRCh38), mouse (8_GRCm38), mastomys and contaminant filter set"
 ```

-The keys are used to chose the filters using the command `--contamination_filters`.
+The keys are used to choose the filters using the command `--contamination_filters`.

 ### virus